BloomTech-Labs/forest-fire-watch-fe/README.md

 ### 4️⃣ Key Features

--    feature one
--    feature two
--    feature three
--    feature four
--    feature five
+-    This app will provide an alert system that tells a user there is a fire in their area.
+-    Users can log in.
+-    Users can put in their address and a notification radius.
+-    The app will notify users of fires within that notification radius.

 ## Tech Stack
 ### Front end built using:

 #### React 16.9

--    Everyone in project is familiar with it.
+  - React is a good choice for this project:
+    * The components in React allow for various sets of data to be shown to the user.
+    * Many member's of the team are familiar with React.

 #### Hooks